 Sleeps5 lists accommodations for families of five-plus.
 Hotels, apartment-style rooms, suites and hostels are included, with room rates for the budget conscious to luxury-type travellers.
 Focused mainly on European accommodations, you’ll also find family-style hotel rooms in exciting cities like New York City, Sydney, San Francisco, Hong Kong, Chicago and many more.

-Understanding many of these offerings are still quite expensive, I’ll be posting soon about how to budget for large family travel!
+Understanding many of these offerings are still quite expensive, we also share how to get the best value from your family travel bookings HERE!